reimagined/resolve/docs/api-reference.md

 Initialized by the `createWaitForResponseMiddleware` factory function.

-The `waitForResponse` middleware takes the following options:
+The `waitForResponse` middleware has the following options:

 | Option Name | Description                                                          |
 | ----------- | -------------------------------------------------------------------- |